hygraph/management-sdk/README.md

 ## Locales

-GraphCMS boasts a flexible localization API that you can use to publish content for all or specific locales in your project.
+Hygraph boasts a flexible localization API that you can use to publish content for all or specific locales in your project.

 ### Create a Locale